PavithraPN-01/Simple-llm-Call/README.md

-# Simple LLM Text Generation Project 🚀
+# Text Generation Project 🚀

 This project demonstrates a **basic Large Language Model (LLM) text generation pipeline** using the **Hugging Face Transformers library**.
 It generates intelligent sentence continuations from a given prompt using a pre-trained language model.